 Degree earned outside the U.S.

 Applicants with a degree earned outside of the United States must provide evidence of degree equivalency to a degree earned in the United States.
-Credentials should be evaluated by an official credential evaluation service that is a member of the National Association of Credential Evaluation Services (NACES).
-Find a list of NACES members on the NACES website.
+Credentials should be evaluated by an official credential evaluation service that is a member of the Association of International Credential Evaluators, Inc.(AICE).
+Find a list of AICE members on the AICE website.

 Degrees earned in Canada must be accredited through the Association of Universities and Colleges of Canada (AUCC).